Family Narrative Project Writing Group

 Below are the first 8 prompts.
-For more join our Facebook group Writing Prompts to Get Us Through (Together).
+For more, click to join our FNP Writing Group on Facebook.
 In this group you can share what you write or not.
 Because this writing is raw and unrevised, we are asking that people refrain from offering criticism, critique, or even suggestions to the writer.
 This place is a safe one for a writer’s early thoughts to be seen and heard.
 Please join us!

 March 26, 2020